 Nottawaseppi Huron Band of the Potawatomi

-Christine Lanning, of Battle Creek is the Tribal Council Treasurer of the Nottawaseppi Huron Band of the Potawatomi.
-As a Tribal Council member, Lanning chairs the Elders Committee, Culture Committee and the FKCH Audit Committee.
+Christine Lanning, of Battle Creek is the Tribal Council Secretary of the Nottawaseppi Huron Band of the Potawatomi.
+As a Tribal Council member, Lanning chairs the Elders Committee, Culture Committee.
 She is also the Treasurer of the FireKeepers Development Board which owns and manages FireKeepers Casino Hotel in Battle Creek, MI.
-She is on the Board of Directors for the Safe Place Domestic Violence Shelter in the Battle Creek area where she an active volunteer, and is involved with several task forces, including VAWA (Violence Against Women Act).
+She is on the Board of Directors for the Safe Place Domestic Violence Shelter in the Battle Creek area where she an active volunteer, and is involved with several task forces, including VAWA (Violence against Women Act).
 Lanning earned an associate degree in applied science from Ferris State University.
 She has been an MCSC Commissioner since 2015.

 The Dow Chemical Company